 Before buying the medicine, visit the My Kanta service and give your consent so that your prescription details can be disclosed to pharmacies in other European countries.
 Take a passport or an ID-card with you to the pharmacy.
 Despite your consent, prescriptions, for which you have recorded a refusal to share data, cannot be dispensed abroad.

 - medications prepared in the pharmacy

-- combination packages containing several preparations
+- combination packages that contain several different preparations

 Prescriptions for purchasing medications abroad

 If you intend to buy the medicine in an overseas country where Finnish e-presciptions are not valid, the prescriber can write you a prescription titled “Prescription for purchasing abroad”.
 Instead of the patient instructions, the prescriber prints out an English-language prescription, which is used similarly to a paper prescription.
 It cannot be used to purchase medicines in Finland, and you cannot print it out for yourself in My Kanta.

 The following drugs cannot be prescribed for purchasing abroad